irstavr/FindPath/README.md

 | ?- consult(solveMaze.pl).

-To test every possible path of the maze, run:
+To test every possible path of the maze, s
+run:

 | ?- print_paths.

 To check all the distances between every possible path on the maze, run:

 | ?- print_distances.

 Solutions will be written on the output.